AndrasKovacs/smalltt/README.md

   [src/GenTestFiles.hs](src/GenTestFiles.hs).
 - Agda 2.6.2 has a parsing blowup issue on large files: https://github.com/agda/agda/issues/5670.
-So only `stlc`, `stlcLessImpl`, and `stlcSmall` are indicative of elaboration performance.
+So only `stlc`, `stlcLessImpl`, and `stlcSmall` are really indicative of elaboration performance.

 |                 | smalltt | Agda    | Coq    | Lean elab |  Lean total |